WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

    (* Out[] = [--Image--] *)

-This is naturally only a toy example, Wolfram Language has a built-in function for negating images: :wlref:`ImageNegate`.
+This is only an example, Wolfram Language already has a built-in function for negating images: :wlref:`ImageNegate`.

 In the example above we simply assumed that the Image we use will be of type "Byte", so we could simply write :cpp:expr:`LLU::Image<uint8_t>` in the C++ code.
 In the next example let's consider a function that takes two images from LibraryLink of arbitrary types and converts the second one to the data type of the